Nitrogen Plasma Passivated Niobium Resonators for Superconducting Quantum Circuits

 To study the effect of the passivation process on the quality of the Nb films, we measure the direct-current (DC) resistance of the passivated and the untreated films as a function of temperature using a 4-point technique inside a Quantum Design physical property measurement system (PPMS).
 Both samples are diced from the same Nb film deposited on the same Si (111) wafer allowing us to attribute the change in film properties to the passivation process alone.
 We extract the residual resistivity ratio (RRR) by taking the ratio between the resistance value at 297 K and 10 K. We find that the untreated sample has a RRR of 4.86, which is similar to our previous result on Si (100)\cite{OurNb}.
 The plasma passivated sample has a reduced RRR value of 2.96.
 Figure~\ref{fig:Tc}(a) shows the resistance near the superconducting transition of both samples.
-We observe a superconducting critical temperature $\rm{T_c}$ of $\rm{9.28\pm0.05}$ K for the untreated sample, and a suppressed $\rm{T_c}$ of $\rm{8.49\pm0.05}$ K for the plasma passivated sample with $\rm{T_c}$ taken from the temperature value when the resistance drops to half of its residual value in the normal state.
+We observe a superconducting critical temperature $\rm{T_c}$ of $\rm{9.28\pm0.05}$ K for the untreated sample, and a suppressed $\rm{T_c}$ of $\rm{8.49\pm0.05}$ K for the plasma passivated sample with $\rm{T_c}$ taken from the temperature value when the resistance drops to half of its residual value in the normal state. \kater{The suppressed $\rm{T_c}$ can be explained by assuming that the top $\rm{NbN_x}$ passivation layer is disordered and therefore has a much lower $\rm{T_c}$ than the Nb film.
+Given the bilayer system we can estimate the thickness of $\rm{NbN_x}$ to be about 14.5 nm in agreement with our observation from the XPS data that N atoms extend at least 5 nm into the surface. }\cite{Cooper, NbPenetration}. \kater{We further estimate the zero temperature penetration depth to be 77 nm for the untreated film and 97 nm for the passivated film} \cite{tinkham, NbPenetration,vanDuzer}.

 Figure~\ref{fig:Tc}(b) shows the X-ray diffraction (XRD) spectrum of both samples measured in a Rigaku MiniFlex system with a Cu $\rm{K_\alpha}$ source.
-Although both samples show similar texture, the Nb (110) peak of the passivated sample has about half of the intensity compared to the untreated film.
-Both the resistance and the XRD measurements show that our passivation process produces a more disordered superconductor.
+Although both samples show similar texture, the Nb (110) peak of the passivated sample has about half of the intensity compared to the untreated film. \kater{We do not observe any peaks that are associated to $\rm{NbN_x}$, which confirms our assumption that the $\rm{NbN_x}$ layer is disordered.}